Skip to content

 • After the period for filing creditor claims ends, distributing the person’s assets such as cash gifts, personal property, and cars to people named in the Will to receive them.

-Within one year after letters testamentary get issued, the personal representative files a status report or files the final account, report, and petition for final distribution.
+Within one year after the Letters Testamentary gets issued, the personal representative files a status report or files the final account, report, and petition for final distribution.
 This must be done before an estate can be closed.

 • The petition gets set for a court hearing.